I had (have?) a detailed discussion of how to use

 will wait for hardware flow control signals that will never arrive.

-sshinto the RPi from a remote computer besides the TinkerBoard.
+sshinto the Raspberry Pi from a remote computer besides the TinkerBoard.

-Make sure IP forwarding is enabled on the TinkerBoard.
+Make sure IP forwarding is enabled on the TinkerBoard, and make sure that

 Make sure your nameserver in